jsoref/thorium/api/docs/src/concepts/reactions/reactions.md

 ["--color", "brown"]
 ```

-Because we specified an arg to overlay ontop of "--color" that would be set to
+Because we specified an arg to overlay on top of "--color" that would be set to
 "yellow" when we call the entrypoint instead of "brown".
 This also means that
 if you simply want to use the args specified in the docker file every time you
 can leave args set to an empty {}.
 You also do not need to specify args for